Rapptz/discord.py/docs/guide/topics/webhooks.rst

 **Application webhooks** are used for creating interaction responses.
 The management of this type of webhooks are handled internally by the library and is not in scope of this guide.

-This guide will primarily focus on the first type i.e Incoming webhooks.
+This guide will primarily focus on the first type, incoming webhooks.

 Creating a webhook
 ~~~~~~~~~~~~~~~~~~